Travel by Bus in New Zealand: The Ultimate Guide

 - Pack lunch on the bus for trips that don’t have lunch included – this will help you save a killing on buying cabinet food in cafes and bakeries

-- Don’t sit near the toilets – they get stinky after long trip
+- Don’t sit near the toilets – they get stinky after a long trip

-- Pack a layer with you on bus when air conditioning gets too cold
+- Pack a layer with you on the bus when the air conditioning gets too cold

 - Buses are never on time in New Zealand but still, don’t be late because they will leave you, that goes for lunch stops on the coach buses too.

 National Coach Buses

 The most extensive public transport network in New Zealand is the national coach buses.
 This is the mode of public transport which will get you to most places.

 Which companies run the national coach buses?

 How does it work?

 With national coach buses, single trip tickets can be purchased taking you from A to B. Bus passes can also be purchased, which is a great option if you plan to use InterCity on a regular basis.
 For example, InterCity do a FlexiPass bus pass which runs on a “travel hours” basis, and they do a TravelPass bus pass which is a bus pass for a set route around the country including a few activities.
 Find out more in What’s the Difference Between InterCity Backpacker Bus Passes?

 What is it like to travel by national coach bus?

 Using the national coach buses are easy.
 You can book your trip online or with most travel agents and accommodations in New Zealand.
-The just show up at the required bus stop 15 minutes before the departure time.
+They just show up at the required bus stop 15 minutes before the departure time.
 The bus driver usually asks for a name and booking number (or bus pass details) then you hop on the bus.
 Bus trips usually involve a couple of 10-minute toilet/coffee breaks, as well as a 30-minute lunch break.
 Bus drivers give commentary on the speakers along the way and announce when approaching stops (so you’ll know when you reach your stop).

 Pros of travelling by national coach